 David Paulk, EdD, PA-C, DFAAPA

-Program Director, Master of Science in Physician Assistant Studies (MSPA)
+Program Director, Master of Science in Physician Assistant (MSPA)

 Paulk is widely published in the field of child maltreatment and sought out nationally and internationally as a speaker on this subject.
-Because of his work in this area, the National Exchange Club recently honored him at both their national and Georgia state conferences.
-He has also received Arcadia University’s Vitetta Professorship for his work and research in child maltreatment prevention and intervention.
-Paulk has also co-authored the Physician Assistant Review Guide, currently under revision for a 2nd edition, published by Jones and Bartlett, serves as on the advisory board and item-writer for the United States Medical Licensing Examination (USMLE) review and is a contributor to the seventh edition of The Resident’s Guide to Primary Care.
+Because of his work in this area, the National Exchange Club honored him at both their national and Georgia state conferences.
+He also received Arcadia University’s Vitetta Professorship for his work and research in child maltreatment prevention and intervention.
+Paulk co-authored the Physician Assistant Review Guide, currently under revision for a 2nd edition, published by Jones and Bartlett, serves as on the advisory board and item-writer for the United States Medical Licensing Examination (USMLE) review and is a contributor to the seventh edition of The Resident’s Guide to Primary Care.

-In addition to being active in the Assessment Institute of the Physician Assistant Education Association he has been asked to serve on the Centers for Disease Control (CDC) and Prevention Panel of Experts charged with development of consensus guidelines for the acute diagnosis and management of mild traumatic brain injury in children and adolescents.
+Dr. Paulk served for 4 years on the Assessment Council of the Physician Assistant Education Association, as well as with the Centers for Disease Control (CDC) and Prevention Panel of Experts charged with development of consensus guidelines for the acute diagnosis and management of mild traumatic brain injury (mTBI) in children and adolescents.
 Paulk is the only PA selected as one of its experts.
 He speaks nationally on the subject of mTBI/concussion at professional meetings as well as colleges and universities.